tikv/deep-dive-tikv/src/key-value-engine/B-Tree-vs-Log-Structured-Merge-Tree.md

 Note that the units of write amplification and read amplification are different.
 Write amplification measures how much more data is written than the application thought it was writing, whereas read amplification counts the number of disk reads to perform a query.

-Read amplification is measured separately for point query and range queries.
+Read amplification is defined separately for point query and range queries.
 For range queries the range length matters (the number of rows to be fetched).

 Cache is a critical factor for read amplification.
-For example a B-tree in the cold-cache case, a point query requires <code>O(log<sub>B</sub>N)</code> disk reads, whereas in the warm-cache case the internal nodes of the B-tree are cached, and so a B-tree requires at most one disk read per query.
+For example a B-tree in the cold-cache case, a point query requires \\(O(log_BN)\\) disk reads, whereas in the warm-cache case the internal nodes of the B-tree are cached, and so a B-tree requires at most one disk read per query.

 ### Space Amplification